Building an Efficient Data Warehouse Architecture: Optimising Performance and Accessibility

 Disadvantages associated with the bottom-up approach:

-• May result in an inconsistent dimensional views of data marts.
+• This may result in inconsistent dimensional views of data marts.

 • Data silos (refer to isolated or separate storage systems or databases that hold information within an organization or across different departments or divisions.
 As a result, the data becomes compartmentalized, making it difficult to access, share, or analyze across the organization )